hoanganhduc/hoanganhduc.github.io/_posts/2024-10-25-some-notes-on-deploying-coauthor.md

 I realized that I had a free [x10hosting](https://x10hosting.com) account which I have not yet used for a long time.
 With the resources provided in this account, I can send emails from some address like `coauthor@hoanganhduc.org`.
 The essential steps I did are as follows:

-* x10hosting free account provides three email accounts.
+* Add the domain `hoanganhduc.org` in the x10hosting Control Panel. x10hosting free account provides three email accounts.
 I created one account `coauthor@hoanganhduc.org` in the x10hosting Control Panel for sending emails.
-* You can also add the domain `hoanganhduc.org` in the x10hosting Control Panel.
-Note that their settings in the `DNS Management` section will not work but can be used as a guide to set up with Namecheap (because my domain is managed by Namecheap).
+* Note that the settings in the `DNS Management` section of x10hosting Control Panel will not work but can be used as a guide to set up with Namecheap (because my domain is managed by Namecheap).
 * Point domain `hoanganhduc.org` to x10hosting in Namecheap by creating the following records:
   * `NS` records (set up both if possible): `ns1.x10hosting.com`, `ns2.x10hosting.com`
   * `CNAME` record: `x13.x10hosting.com`